shurushetr/awesome-snapmaker/readme.md

     - 📹 [Learn G-Code for 3D Printing](https://www.cnckitchen.com/blog/g-code-basics-for-3d-printing) - a good introduction to G-Code by CNC Kitchen YouTube channel.
     - 📚 [Snapmaker G-Code Reference Doc - up in this list](#official-docs--quickstarts)
   - 📝 [Online G-Code simulators & Visualizers](https://all3dp.com/2/gcode-viewer-3d-printer-simulator-best-tools/) - an article by All3DP reviewing different tools.
+    - 🔧 [NCViewer](https://ncviewer.com/) - [WEB] - this one is recommended by Snapmaker for troubleshooting toolpath issues.

 # Handy Files & Models